ddubny/ddubny.github.io/_posts/2023-08-01-UNLV-Project.markdown

 <center> <img src="/images/post_5/post_5-01.png" width="600" height="450"> </center>
 <center> <img src="/images/post_5/post_5-04.png" width="600" height="450"> </center>

-We used this [data][data] from Kaggle, it was about determining whether a user was at risk of defaulting on a bank loan.
+We used this [data][data] from Kaggle, it was composed of user factors and their final states whether a user was at risk of defaulting on a bank loan.
 And it was literally "Big-data", becasue it contains **252,000 rows**!!
 About Two hundred fifty thousand !!!
-So we had to use a method called "MapReduce" to process big data efficiently and quickly.
+So we had to use a Parallel Processing method called "MapReduce" to process big data efficiently and quickly.

 **BUT !!
 In this project, Data was not a matter, it was chosen for its SIZE to practice applying MapReduce!!**